Tamala Edwards

 The Education Writers Association awarded Ms. Edwards first prize for her contribution to Time's 1999 cover story, "What Makes a Good School."
 In its August 2000 issue, Vogue magazine named her a journalist for "The Next Establishment," and in November 2000, she was featured in Folio magazine's "30 Under 30" list.

 Born in Georgia and raised in Texas, Edwards graduated from Stanford University with an honors Bachelor of Arts degree in international relations.
-Tamala and her husband are the proud parents of two young sons.
+Tamala and her husband are the proud parents of two sons.

 Tamala's Stories